 If you thought that mulberries only make great decorations, you’ve thought wrong!

-This hanging mulberry chew by Oxbow will help your pet explore their cage and boost both physical and mental enrichment at all times.
+This hanging mulberry chew by Oxbow will help your pet explore its rabbit area and boost both physical and mental enrichment at all times.
 It’s a lovely hanging toy made of 100% bunny-safe materials.

 Just like the previous toys, this one promotes natural behaviors such as playing, exploring, chewing, and hiding.
 It will also nurture your bunny’s body and mind in different safe and exciting manners.